Skip to content

 • Click on the Holland Occupational Theme Codes at the top of the page to see a sample of careers for each code.

 • Find careers that combine multiple theme codes.
-O*Net is a career research site from the U.S. Department of Labor that allows you to search nearly 1,000 different careers and their corresponding theme code (which they call “Interests”).
+O*Net, a U.S. Department of Labor service, lets you search nearly 1,000 jobs and their corresponding theme codes.

 1. Search O*Net careers